-Certain investment fees may be charged to your Roth IRA and cannot be paid by you.
-In those instances, we, your broker-dealer and/or Pershing may liquidate your investments to pay these fees and expenses, federal tax levies or other assessments on your Roth IRA.
+Certain investment fees may be charged to your IRA and cannot be paid by you.
+In those instances, we, your broker-dealer and/or Pershing may liquidate your investments to pay these fees and expenses, federal tax levies or other assessments on your IRA.
 If you do not give us, your broker-dealer or Pershing direction regarding which investments to liquidate, the investments to liquidate will be chosen by us, your broker-dealer or Pershing.

-9.12 Distributions.
+8.12 Distributions.
 Withdrawal requests must be in a format acceptable to us, or on forms provided by us.
-We may require you, or your beneficiary after your death, to elect a distribution reason, provide documentation, and provide a proper tax identification number, before we process a distribution.
+We may require you, or your beneficiary after your death, to elect a distribution reason, provide documentation, and provide a proper tax identification number before we process a distribution.
 These withdrawals may be subject to taxes, withholding, and penalties.
 Distributions will generally be in cash or in kind based on our policies.
 In-kind distributions will be valued according to our policies at the time of the distribution.

-Required minimum distributions for your beneficiaries will be based on Treasury Regulations 1.408A-6, 1.401(a)(9) and 1.408-8 in addition to our then current policies and procedures.
+Required minimum distributions will be based on Treasury Regulations 1.401(a)(9) and 1.408-8 in addition to our then current policies and procedures.
 The required minimum distribution regulations are described within the Disclosure Statement.
-In the event a beneficiary, after your death, fails to take a required minimum distribution we may do nothing, distribute the entire Roth IRA balance, or distribute the required minimum distribution based on our own calculation.
+In the event you, or your beneficiary after your death, fail to take a required minimum distribution we may do nothing, distribute your entire IRA balance, or distribute the amount of your required minimum distribution based on our own calculation.